Spotlights

 Donnelly’s classification reflects the college’s status as the region’s only federally-designated Minority-Serving Institution and Hispanic-Serving Institution.
 The diversity found at Donnelly represents the institution’s commitment to serving the urban core since its founding in 1949.

 Of the top ten most diverse colleges in the Midwest, six institutions are in the state of Kansas.
-The full list can be found here
+The full list can be found Campus Ethnic Diversity.

 Sister Susan Wood